Subcompact crossover SUV

 Subcompact crossover SUV is an automobile segment used to describe the smallest segment of crossover SUV, a type of sport utility vehicle, below the compact crossover SUV.
 Subcompact crossover SUVs are usually based on a platform of a subcompact (also known as supermini or B-segment) passenger car, although some high-end subcompact crossover models are based on a compact car (C-segment).
 The segment started to gain traction during early to mid-2010s when the number of models and sales figures rapidly increased in major markets such as North America and Europe.
 In 2019, around 22 percent of SUV global sales were contributed by subcompact crossovers.

 The segment is particularly popular in Europe, India, and Brazil where they account for 37 percent, 75 percent, and 69 percent of total SUV sales in 2018 respectively.
-The best-selling vehicle is the segment in 2019 was the Honda HR-V, recording 622,154 units being sold worldwide.
+In 2019, the best selling subcompact crossover was the Honda HR-V, recording 622,154 units being sold worldwide.